tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

     - note that blocking code should block for a reasonable amount of time (i.e no more than a few seconds)
     - long blocking operations should use a dedicated thread managed by the application, which can interact with verticles using the event-bus or `runOnContext`
-  - An alternative way to run blocking code is to use a worker verticle: like a standard verticle, but it’s executed using a thread from the Vert.x worker thread pool, rather than using an event loop.
+  - An alternative way to run blocking code is to use a worker verticle: like a standard verticle, but it's executed using a thread from the Vert.x worker thread pool, rather than using an event loop.
     - see [documentation](https://vertx.io/docs/apidocs/io/vertx/core/WorkerExecutor.html)

 - [**Event Bus**](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/EventBus.html)
   - There is a single event bus instance for every Vert.x instance
     - it is obtained using the method `getVertx().eventBus()`
-  - The event bus allows different parts of your application to communicate with each other, irrespective of what language they are written in, and whether they’re in the same Vert.x instance, or in a different Vert.x instance.
+  - The event bus allows different parts of your application to communicate with each other, irrespective of what language they are written in, and whether they're in the same Vert.x instance, or in a different Vert.x instance.
   - The event bus supports publish/subscribe, point-to-point, and request-response messaging.
   - **publish/subscribe messaging pattern** with best-effort delivery.
-    - JSON as common standard for messages
+    - JSON as the common standard for messages
-  - to register an handler:
+  - to register a handler:

     ```java
     eventBus.consumer("news.uk.sport", message -> { ... });